AliceO2Group/QualityControl/doc/Advanced.md

         ],
         "maxNumberCycles": "-1",            "": "Number of cycles to perform.
 Use -1 for infinite.", "disableLastCycle": "true",         "": "Last cycle, upon EndOfStream, is not published. (default: false)", "dataSources": [{                   "": "Data sources of the QC Task.
-The following three are supported", "type": "dataSamplingPolicy",     "": "Type of the data source", "name": "tst-raw",                "": "Name of Data Sampling Policy" }, {
+The following are supported", "type": "dataSamplingPolicy",     "": "Type of the data source", "name": "tst-raw",                "": "Name of Data Sampling Policy" }, {